skhcjh231/blog-post/content/docs/spring24/22_/_index.md

 ## 4. Memory Operations
 In this paper, authors followed the ideas from [8] to combine pre-trained LLMs and memory component for knowledge edit.
-On top of that, they suggest "a class of episodic and adaptable memory-conditioned LLM architecture."
+Fig8 illustrates the single training step of the memory.

 <p align="center">
     <img src='basic memory operations.png' width="800">